 This window shows all of the creation's base statistics.
 It also shows how much essence it costs.
-Essence spent to make or improve a creation is used up and unavailable for spells until the creation dies.
+Essence spent to make or improve a creation is used up and unavailable for spells until the creation dies or you absorb it.